SaiyajinK/Minimal-Dark-for-Steam/README.md

 I started from the basic Steam skin using the development tool (DevTools) as well as notepad++. <br>
 All the sources and tools I used are at the bottom of the description. <br>

-I'm not a coder or developer, I have notions and I do this on my free time when I have some. <br>
+I am neither a coder nor a developer, I have some knowledge after several years of practice and I do this in my free time when I have it. <br>
-Be understandable if you encounter some bugs. <br>
+Be understandable if you encounter any bugs. <br>

 That said, I hope you enjoy the interface! <br>
 > this sharing is non-profit ! <br>